esluyter/ESTimeline/README.md

 ## Hypothetical features
 These are all things I would like to implement someday:
-- NRT: this will be difficult unless ddwMixerChannel gains NRT support
+- NRT: should be possible to "bounce" the timeline's Synth, Pattern, and Env clips through their MixerChannels; this work is in process
 - Clock follow: e.g. sync up with an Ableton timeline or midi show control
 - More clip types
   - audio file